-Home to some of the Greek Islands’ best nightlife, Zakynthos is one of the most beautiful spots in the whole of Mediterranean.
-Turquoise water, white sandy beaches and huge chalk-white cliffs, all give Zakynthos its signature beauty.
+Home to some of the Greek Islands’ best nightlife, Zakynthos is one of the most beautiful spots in the entire Mediterranean.
+Turquoise water, white sandy beaches, and huge chalk-white cliffs, all give Zakynthos its signature beauty.

 Zakynthos is also one of the Greek Islands’ biggest party spots.
 So if you are looking for some great nightlife along with idyllic beauty, Zakynthos is a place that ticks all of the boxes.
 There are so many things to do in Zakynthos, you’ll never be bored.